 - Business owner running a private practice

 - Lecturer or researcher

 - Self-employed locum working in private practices and hospitals

 - Specialist practitioner working in podiatric surgery

-As an apprentice the cost of fees is covered by the employer through either their digital apprenticeship service account, or investment of levy transfer.
+As an apprentice the cost of your learning programme is covered by your employer through their Digital Apprenticeship Service (DAS) account.

 Higher and degree level apprentices are not eligible for any element of student finance.
 This is because they receive a salary instead of the student loan package.
 However, if you are experiencing any financial difficulties, please contact the Student Advice Service on 01273 642 888.

 Apprentices studying at Higher and degree level may be able to access funding in relation to additional support but this is available through the university and not Disabled Students Allowance.
 Apprentices may also be able to apply for Access to Work funding for work-based equipment and software.
 Please contact the Disability and Dyslexia team on 01273 643 799.

 Higher and degree level apprentices must fulfil the standard eligibility criteria in order to apply for means tested benefits such as Universal Credit, Child Tax Credit and Housing Benefit.
 If you have any questions about entitlement to benefits, please contact the Student Advice Service on 01273 643 888.

 Higher and degree level apprentices who are undertaking a full-time mode of study can be treated as being exempt from paying Council Tax.
 Although some programmes require study on a day-release arrangement, this can still be classed as full-time study.
 You will need to obtain a letter from the Student Information Desk at any campus and send this to your Council Tax department when you enrol on the programme.